-Serco is an approved and experienced training provider for the National Award for Special Educational Needs (SEN) Coordination (course code 110), a National College for Teaching & Leadership training programme designed to support the professional development of SENCOs.
+Serco is an approved and experienced training provider for the National Award for Special Educational Needs (SEN) Coordination (course code 110), a training programme designed to support the professional development of SENCOs.

 The programme, designed in partnership with the University of Wolverhampton, is delivered by experienced SENCOs and educational psychologists; is flexible, taking into account your prior learning as well as personal circumstances, and is designed to reduce the impact of time out of school.

 All DfE funding has now been allocated, but the Award remains mandatory for all SENCOs appointed since 2009.

 Each of these is assessed at the end with a 3,000 word assignment.